 If your problem seemingly has no solution, you might not really understand the question.
 List out all the assumptions your project is based on.
 If you’re assuming that people won’t pay more for your service, challenge that idea by asking why.
 If you find an assumption that isn’t supported by data or is flat out wrong, it’s time to rework your premise.

 12. Brainstorm alone, then come together, then alone again.

 Studies suggest individual brainstorming is more productive than group brainstorming.
 In fact, some people generate 2x more ideas when working alone than in groups.
 While group brainstorming is still an invaluable business tool, it doesn’t mean you can’t take advantage of solo brainstorming at the same time.
 Have your team members brainstorm before your group session.
 Share ideas and create new ones during your meeting, and then brainstorm again after.

 Most teams fail to do a final individual brainstorming session, but this is usually when the best ideas finally come to fruition.
 Think about it; if individual brainstorming is more productive than group brainstorming, then individual brainstorming after you’ve been inspired by a whole team of ideas is going to push your creative productivity to the next level.

-Do you have a favorite exercise or tip for getting into a creative mindset?
-Let us know in the comments!
+What’s your favorite exercise or tip for getting into a creative mindset?